sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ## 3️⃣ Configuring and running your Trading Strategy 📊
 Section 5 is where you will provide your strategy logic.

-This strategy takes a position when the PSAR (trend following indicator) changes direction while the RSI is underneath or over a certain threshold.
+This strategy takes a position when the PSAR changes direction while the RSI is underneath or over a certain threshold.
 ```plaintext
 # LONG TRADE ENTRY LOGIC PLACED HERE
 if ((cur_bar_data > cur_psar and lag1_bar_data < lag1_psar) and \